MicrosoftDocs/azure-docs/articles/azure-resource-manager/templates/deploy-cli.md

 [!INCLUDE [sample-cli-install](../../../includes/sample-cli-install.md)]

-If you don't have Azure CLI installed, you can use the [Cloud Shell](#deploy-cloud-shell.md).
+If you don't have Azure CLI installed, you can use the Cloud Shell.
+For more information, see [Deploy ARM templates from Cloud Shell](deploy-cloud-shell.md).

 ## Deploy local template